Madam Satan: Reception

 Today, a reassessment is taking place; though some only regard the film as an amusing oddity and an exercise in DeMille using "too much of everything just because he can."

 Preservation

 The current print of Madam Satan has all of the color sequences in black-and-white and is missing at least one musical number.
 According to film reviews of 1930, Kay Johnson and Reginald Denny originally sang "This Is Love," but in the currently circulating print, this song is only heard playing in the background during a scene in which Johnson is speaking to her maid.

-Home video
+Home media

 The original Multicolor sequences of Madam Satan exist only in black-and-white.
 The film was released for home viewing on VHS and, as of November 9, 2010, was released on DVD via the Warner Archive Collection made-to-order process.
 The film is televised by Turner Classic Movies as part of the channel's standard programming rotation.